Join Guildhall Short Courses & Summer Schools to:

 We will only inform you if there has been a positive case if it is immediately relevant to your area of study.

-Our in-person courses are open to international participants.
+Our in-person Short Courses and Summer Schools are open to international participants.
 If you are joining us from abroad please ensure that you comply with the UK Government guidelines before travelling.
 Anyone found to be in breach of travel regulations applicable at the time of the course date will be removed from the course and lose their course fee.

 In the event of the border between your country and the UK being officially closed by either the UK government or the government of your country we will refund your course fee.
 We are not able to refund any travel and/or accommodation costs you have incurred, and recommend that you have appropriate travel insurance in place.
 Please be aware that you may need to quarantine on arrival to the UK and include this in your planning.
 If quarantine requirements change and you wish to withdraw from the course, our terms and conditions will apply.